 As these changes develop in front of us, it’s time for cybersecurity and IT leaders to step up their risk and compliance management for the modern age with continual compliance solutions.

 The number of control standards and frameworks organizations must comply with is rapidly growing.
 As regulating bodies continually update frameworks to address new threats and attack vectors, the day-to-day maintenance of compliance management and use of disparate continuous compliance tools can and will overburden your security team.
 Teams often pore over mountains of spreadsheets to determine compliance and work with dated data.
 Neither of these situations will prepare your organization for an eventual cyber threat because these are both reactive approaches to risk and compliance.

 Reactive v.
-Proactive Cyber and IT Risk Management
+Proactive Cyber Risk Management

-Is there really a difference between reactive management and proactive management?
+Is there a difference between reactive management and proactive management?
 Yes - they are entirely different, and choosing one over the other can seriously impede your risk and compliance strategy.
 With reactive cybersecurity management, teams will only respond to a cyber threat once the event has happened.

-Reactive management means that your company could experience potential data loss, business downtime, and financial losses since your team cannot detect threats beforehand and actively fend off attackers.
+Reactive management means your company could experience potential data loss, business downtime, and financial losses since your team cannot detect threats beforehand and actively fend off attackers.
 Falling victim to security breaches seriously hampers trust in your organization by clients and the general public.

 One of the standout advantages of a proactive strategy is that it reduces the overall risk exposure of the enterprise and shrinks cybersecurity expenses in the long run.
 With a proactive approach, companies can mitigate threats before they grow into full-scale attacks - saving the business from downtime, data loss, and the cost of attack damages.
 By reducing the number of threats, your response team will be better prepared to address full-scale attacks adequately.